The Benefits of Eating Pistachios During Pregnancy

 This offers a wealth of essential nutrients while keeping calorie intake in check, making it an excellent choice for a snack during pregnancy.
 We understand that 24-28 seems like a lot, but there are smart ways to incorporate them into your diet.
 You can add chopped pistachios to your salads for a crunchy texture.
 Smoothies or milkshakes can be made with blended pistachios.
 It is indeed a versatile ingredient that can be easily incorporated into a wide range of dishes and snacks.

-While eating pista during pregnancy offers numerous benefits, there are some potential side effects to be aware of:
+While eating pista during pregnancy offers numerous benefits, below are some potential side effects that one should be aware of:

-When eating pistachios, pregnant women with a history of nut allergy should proceed with caution.
+- Allergic Reactions and Other Risks: Pregnant women with a history of nut allergy should eat pista with caution.
 An allergic response can cause the following symptoms:

 - Itching or tingling in the mouth